Chapter 3

 Contributing to open source projects often requires specific tools and accounts.
 Let's go through the essentials you'll need to set up.

-You'll also need to create accounts on the platforms where the projects you're interested in are hosted.
+- Project hosting: You'll also need to create accounts on the platforms where the projects you're interested in are hosted.
 This often means setting up a GitHub account, but you might also need accounts on GitLab or other platforms depending on the projects you choose.
+Even if you don't propose code changes, these platforms are often used for tracking tasks.

-Some projects may require you to run the software locally to fully understand and test your design contributions.
+- Local development: Some projects may require you to run the software locally to fully understand and test your design contributions.
 In these cases, you'll need to set up a development environment on your machine.
 Follow the project-specific setup instructions carefully, and don't hesitate to ask for help if you run into difficulties.
+Pairing with a developer is often a great approach.

 Making Your First Contribution